hacksomeheavymetal/zOS/vocabulary.md

 - NJE (Network Job Entry) - is a protocol to send jobs to other nodes.
 - OCSF (Open Cryptographic Service Facility) - `TODO`.
 - OMVS - stands for z/OS UNIX System Services, basically a POSIX unix environment on the mainframe that coexists with z/os.
+- PTF (Program temporary fix or Product temporary fix) - a single bug fix or group of fixes, distributed in a form ready to install for customers.
 - RACF (Resource Access Control Facility) - default z/OS facility for authentication, RBAC, ACLs, auditing etc.
 - RJE (Remote Job Entry) - allows RJE workstations to use JES for job execution.
 - SAF (System Access Facility) - similar to PAM (Pluggable Authentication Modules) framework.
 Delegates requests to the RACF db and/or other ESMs.
 - SDSF (System Display and Search Facility) - allows users and administrators to view and control various aspects of the mainframe's operation and system resources.
 Think ps, kill jobs, syslog etc.
+- SMP/E (System Modification Program/Extended) - tool designed to manage the installation of software products on z/OS.
 - SVC (Supervisor Call) - is a hardware instruction used to cause an interrupt to request a service from the operating system.
 SVC is a specific implementation of a system call.
 - TSO (Time Sharing Option) is like login sessions on linux.
 - TSS (Top Secret System) - alternative facility for authentication, RBAC, ACLs, auditing etc.